broodminder/userguide/README.md

 ## ***********************************

-## IMPORTANT NOTE THJIS USER GUIDE IS NO MORE MAINTAINED.
+## IMPORTANT NOTE THIS REPOSITORY IS NO MORE MAINTAINED.
-## CONTENTS HAVE BEEN MOVED TO https://github.com/broodminder/userguide
+## USER GUIDE HAS BEEN MOVED TO https://github.com/broodminder/userguide

 ## ***********************************